 b) It can also mean: to think about something….
 Actually, it has the same meaning as in English “We will see..”, i.e. “we will think about it!”, OR “we wait and see what will happen”.

 A child is asking his parents: ‘Θα πάμε στο σινεμά απόψε;’ (= Are we going to the movies tonight?); his parents are not sure if they will (or they even want to avoid the discussion), so they reply: ‘Θα δούμε’ (= we will think about it and decide/ we will see…)

 Important note: In a lot of situations in Greece, when you ask something specific, you will never get a “yes” or “no” answer, but a “θα δούμε” answer!
 “We will see…”!
 Just get used to it!

-(By the way, after two years of the pandemic covid situation, we have the impressions most nations now got used on not be able to plan anything in advance anymore…and the “tha doume” answer, became international!)
+(By the way, after two years of a covid pandemic, it seems most nations now got used to plan many things last moment…and the «tha doume» answer, became international!)

 Was this lesson useful?